 by Pamme Boutselis

-Before one follows up, it’s also beneficial to check submission guidelines once again to ensure that pertinent information has not been overlooked.
-Most guidelines will state the length of the submission cycle, any restrictions on length or quantity of submissions allowed each cycle, when submitted writing will be reviewed and whether or not a writer will be contacted with the status of his or her submission.
+Before you follow up, it’s also beneficial to check submission guidelines once again to ensure that pertinent information has not been overlooked.
+Most guidelines will state the length of the submission cycle, any restrictions on the length or the quantity of submissions allowed each cycle, when submitted writing will be reviewed and whether or not a writer will be contacted with the status of his or her submission.
 Contacting a publication with a question that has an answer already available online or in the print edition of the publication diminishes your professionalism and isn’t particularly respectful of the editor’s time.

 Do you want to be the writer that commands attention through solid communication skills or one that has editors shaking their heads, wondering how anything solid in the way of a submission could possibly have come from you?
 It’s in your hands.